weihong-ou/bevel/docs/source/operations/update_running_orderer_yaml.md

 <a name = "custom-core-yaml-orderer"></a>
 # Update running orderer.yaml for orderers using BAF

-To fetch the current orderer.yaml refer to [this guide](./fetch_core_yaml).
-Once the current orderer.yaml is available, proceed witht he desired updates and execute the below playbook:
+To fetch the current orderer.yaml refer to [this guide](./fetch_orderer_yaml).
+Once the current orderer.yaml is available, proceed with the desired updates and execute the below playbook:

 ```
 ansible-playbook platforms/hyperledger-fabric/configuration/update-orderer-yaml.yaml --extra-vars "@path-to-network.yaml"